pineapple-bois/conic/README.md

 ### Further Development

-##### Code requires a  major refactor redefining `rotate` and `translate` in the parent class whilst abstracting away the subtle differences in the child classes
+##### The code requires a  major refactor redefining `rotate` and `translate` in the parent class.
+Subtle differences will be abstract methods in the child classes

 - Basic Hyperbola methods now implemented ✅